 - Decide on a Code Word – Does your family have a code word for – “please help now” or “someone is threatening me but I can’t say anything with them standing right here?”
 If not, take some time to come up with a code word, or a even a few with different meanings in case you ever find yourself in a sticky situation!

-Outside & Physical Fitness Survival Skills for Kids
+Outside & Physical Fitness Prepper Life Skills for Kids

 - Learn Archery – I didn’t realize at what a young age kids could pick up archery, but our kids recently got bows and are already better than I am (which doesn’t say much).
 They enjoy it and it’s a skill that could really come in handy if you’re ever abandoned in the woods.

 - Explore Nature – It’s embarrassing to admit, but some days we don’t step outside once.
 Kids can’t learn about their surroundings if they never have a chance to explore them.
-If you need ideas on exploring nature take a loot at these 31 Ways to Help Your Child Get Outdoors!
+If you need ideas on exploring nature take a look at these things for kids to do outdoors!

 - Split Wood – If you need a fire to cook food or to help you stay warm, you’re going to need some wood!
 Learn how to split wood properly before the kids sneak an ax and try doing it themselves.